pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - Attackers use the proxy to alter their own data going to and from the web application, including session ID numbers and other variabels.
 - The attacker applies the browser and Web application manipulation proxy in tandem: The browser browses, while the proxy lets the attacker change the elements inside the HTTP and HTML itself.

-Because this proxy concept is so powerful in attacking Web applications, various security developers have released a large number of these Web application manipulation proxies, both on a free and a commerical basis.
+Because this proxy concept is so powerful in attacking Web applications, various security developers have released a large number of these Web application manipulation proxies, both on a free and a commercial basis.

 WebScarab is a free, open source, and actively updated web proxy, with a modular interface for adding new tools and features.
 You can find WebScarab on www.owasp.org